nirkeret/frailty-LTRC/README.md

 inf_f - inflation factor.
 If, in order to save computation time, only a sub-sample of the censored observations is used (a case-cohort design), an iflation factor should be provided for the sampled observations (an IPW approach).
 Defaults to 1 (all censored observations are used).

+**The estimation procedure currently does not support ties in the observed event times.
+If the number of ties in each observed event is small, an approximated solution can be obtained by adding a small amount of noise to break ties (it should be small enough to prevent observed event times to become negative).**

 ## Example for running the algorithm
 Suppose that we have a dataset like the pseudo-dataset, simulated using the gamma frailty sampling procedure.
 In the following lines, the real parameters used in the simulations were given to the function as starting values (for demonstration).